Purpose

 Sedimentation and sediment resuspension caused a loss in water depth diversity of the backwater lakes and isolated wetlands above Lake Pepin as well as a loss in aquatic vegetation.
 Concerns over habitat deficiencies in Upper Pool 4 include reduced habitat diversity and quality, lack of aquatic vegetation and invertebrates, and reduced abundance of fish and wildlife.

-The project includes four peninsulas, two backwater overwintering areas, access dredging, shoreline protection and a water level management dike that would create a range of habitat types for fish and wildlife.
+The project includes three peninsulas, two backwater overwintering areas, access dredging, shoreline protection and a water level management dike that create a range of habitat types for fish and wildlife.

 Status

 The Lake Pepin Legacy Alliance requested a feasibility study in December 2015.
 The feasibility study was initiated in 2017 and completed in August 2020.
-The Corps and the WDNR finalized the project partnership agreement in August 2021.
-The Corps completed final design of the project, advertised a contract in July 2022, and expects a construction contract award in fall of 2022.
+The Corps and the Wisconsin Department of Natural Resources finalized the project partnership agreement in August 2021.
+The Corps completed final design of the project in July 2022 and awarded a construction contract in September 2022, exercising additional project options in January.
+A groundbreaking ceremony was held in May, and construction began in August.
+Construction completion is planned for 2026

 Authority

-This project was initiated under Section 204 of the Water Resources Development Act of 1992, as amended.
-This project was selected under Section 1122 of the Water Resources Development Act of 2016, which required the Corps to establish a pilot program to recommend ten projects for the beneficial use of dredged material.
+The project was initiated under Section 204 of the Water Resources Development Act of 1992, as amended.
+The project was selected under Section 1122 of the Water Resources Development Act of 2016, which required the Corps to establish a pilot program to recommend ten projects for the beneficial use of dredged material.

 Funding

-The design and implementation phases of the project will be cost shared using funding from O&M, Section 1122 and the WDNR.
+The design and implementation phases of the project will be cost shared using funding from operations and maintenance, Section 1122 and the Wisconsin Department of Natural Resources.

 Estimated project costs: